Computing Optimal Kernels in Two Dimensions: Conclusions

 \section{Conclusions}

-In this paper, we study the problem of computing optimal kernels in the plane, both in the strong and weak sense.
+In this paper, we studied the problem of computing optimal kernels in the plane, both in the strong and weak sense.
 Surprisingly, this very natural problem had not received much attention when kernels were developed around twenty years ago.
-The problem has surprisingly non-trivial structure, and getting near linear running time to compute them exactly requires non-trivial ideas and care.
+The problem has surprisingly non-trivial structure, and getting near linear running time to compute them exactly required non-trivial ideas and care.
+A natural open question is whether an instance-optimal $\eps$-kernel of $n$ points in $\reals^2$ can be computed in $O(n\log n)$ time (our algorithm is slower by a factor of $O(1/\sqrt{\eps})$, see \thmref{opt-kernel}).